 - Offer flexible parental leave for new parents

 Maternity and paternity leave is a great benefit for new parents.
-This leave should also include those parents who have recently adopted, or are fostering children.
+This leave should also include those parents who have recently adopted or are fostering children.
 An additional program to offer is flexible scheduling for parents and non-parents alike to address family matters, as life happens to everyone.

 - Create programs and appropriate health coverage for disabled employees, or employees with disabled family members